GreycLab/gmic/paper.md

 2. Gather the implementation of specialized algorithms in a single location, facilitating their evolution, maintenance and distribution.

 These objectives, in combination with a desire to write new image processing pipelines and algorithms in the most flexible and concise way possible, gave rise to the idea of _self-extension_.
 All these objectives led initially to the development of a specialized scripting language: the `G'MIC` language, and its associated interpreter, distributed as free software.

 ## 1.4.
 Related Software

 - **Command-line Interfaces:**

-The command line interface `gmic` has been originally inspired by [_ImageMagick_](https://imagemagick.org/index.php) [@imagemagick] and [_GraphicsMagick_](http://www.graphicsmagick.org/) [@graphicsmagick], particularly the idea of being able to manipulate digital images from a shell.
-What all these projects have in common is that they define distinct command languages, enabling the creation of image processing pipelines of varying complexity.
+The command line interface `gmic` has been originally inspired by _ImageMagick_ [@imagemagick] and _GraphicsMagick_ [@graphicsmagick], particularly the idea of being able to manipulate digital images from a shell.

-The main differences between `G'MIC` and _ImageMagick_/_GraphicsMagick_ are as follows:
+The main differences between `G'MIC` and _ImageMagick_/_GraphicsMagick_ are that :

 1. The type of images processed is more diverse in `G'MIC`.
-Although _ImageMagick_ and _GraphicsMagick_ are capable to a certain extent of loading volumetric or hyperspectral images, the possibilities for processing these generic images is limited to the use of certain filters only

-2. The possibilities offered by the scripting languages associated with each project, for writing image processing pipelines, are more extensive in `G'MIC`.
-In particular, `G'MIC`'s scripting language makes it possible to write conditions, loops and multi-threaded pipelines, without having to resort to an external scripting language (such as `sh` or `bash`, which are typically used in conjunction with _ImageMagick_/_GraphicsMagick_).
+2. The possibilities offered by the scripting languages associated with each project, for writing image processing pipelines, are more extensive in `G'MIC` (`G'MIC` language makes it possible to write conditions, loops and multi-threaded pipelines, without having to resort to an external scripting tool, such as `sh` or `bash`).

 - **Image Filter Collections:**